 About Claire Mathys

 She worked in public sector finance for several years, auditing local government, housing associations and charities.
-For the last five years she has worked in Parliament for the Liberal Democrats, in various roles including aide to Baroness Shirley Williams, and currently as adviser for housing, energy and environment.
+For the last six years she has worked in Parliament for the Liberal Democrats, in various roles including aide to Baroness Shirley Williams, and currently as adviser for housing, energy and environment.

 Claire has been campaigning for stronger protections for private renters and urging the Government to tackle the housing crisis.